dell/csm-docs/content/docs/csidriver/installation/operator/powerflex.md

 ---
 {{% pageinfo color="primary" %}}
 The Dell CSI Operator is no longer actively maintained or supported.
 It will be deprecated in CSM 1.9.
 It is highly recommended that you use [CSM Operator](../../../../deployment/csmoperator) going forward.

+Please follow the steps below to migrate from Dell CSI Operator to CSM Operator
+* Step1: Backup the CRD to save the settings used
+* Step2: Map and update the settings in CRD in step1 to the relevant CRD in CSM Operator
+* Step3: Keep the secret and namespace for the driver
+* Step4: Keep the Storage Class and Volume Snapshot Class
+* Step5: Uninstall the CRD from the CSI Operator
+* Step6: Uninstall the CSI Operator itself
+* Step7: Install the CSM Operator
+* Step8: Install the CRD updated in Step 2

 {{% /pageinfo %}}